SoliEstre/DOCTRE.js/README.md

 ### Terminology

 - **HECP**: HTML Element Cold Presentation - Refers to the HTML element representation in Array or argument format.
+    - **v1**: Represents an Element as an array of 6 items.
+    It is recommended to use this format when creating elements inline in JS for performance benefits.

+    - **v2**: Represents an Element as an array of 5 items.
+    Similar to CSS query, it defines tag, class, and id as a single string.
+    Additionally, name and type attributes can also be defined in the same way as v1.
+    This is the default format when converting and interpreting in cold state.

 - **HCNL**: HTML Cold Node List - Refers to the Array object representation that can be converted to JSON of the node list.
 Since both node lists and elements are represented as \[\](array), it is called Cold state.
 It always starts with an Array, so if it is element-oriented, it will be in the form of [["div"], ["span"], ["p"]].